Alphish/gm-cimpli/Docs/02-Commands.md

 # Commands

 A command system helps define specific actions that can be executed from various sources.
-In particular, commands may be linked to UI components or hotkeys, making the interaction triggering the command independent from its logic.
+In particular, commands may be linked to UI components, hotkeys, interactable entities like entities etc., making the command trigger independent from its logic.

 ## Interface

-The command system requires a single type, the **Command** interface, which requires the following methods:
+The command system consists of a single type, the **Command** interface, which requires the following methods:

 - `execute([parameter]: Any) -> Undefined` - performs the command logic
 - `can_execute([parameter]: Any) -> Bool` - checks if the command can be executed with the given parameter